-To characterize the employers and workers affected by SB2, we require a database that includes comprehensive information on establishments and firms in California and their employees and dependents.
+To characterize the employers and workers affected by SB 2 and to conduct our simulation, we require a database that includes comprehensive information on establishments and firms in California and their employees and dependents.
 Unfortunately, no such data exist.
 To address this data limitation, we created a database that describes employers and their employees in California in 2003 based on a number of sources including: data from the Employment Development Department (EDD) in California; the 2002 and 2003 surveys of private employers in California conducted by the Kaiser Family Foundation and the Health Research and Educational Trust (KFF/HRET); the 1997 Robert Wood Johnson Family Foundation (RWJF) Employer Health Insurance Survey; the 2001 panel of the Survey of Income and Program Participation (SIPP); and the 1997 Medical Expenditure Panel Survey.